MahmoudSamaha2/adq-screensaver/README.md

 # ScreensaverPlayer

-A simple Windows screensaver (.scr) that plays an MP4 video in fullscreen using Windows Media Player.
+A simple Windows screensaver (.scr) that plays an GIF in fullscreen using Windows Media Player.

 ## Instructions

-### 1. Build

 1. **Download the screensaver**
-   - Go to the `Actions` tab in your GitHub repository.
+   - Go to the `Actions` tab in  GitHub repository.
    - Select the latest workflow run.
    - Download the `ScreensaverPlayer` artifact.
 It will contain:
      - `ScreensaverPlayer.scr` (the screensaver file)
-     - `video.mp4` (your video)

 2. **Install the screensaver**
    - Copy both files to your Windows PC.
    - Move/copy the `.scr` file (and your `video.mp4`) to `C:\Windows\System32` or right-click the `.scr` file and select `Install`.

-### 2. Usage
-- The screensaver will play your video in a loop.
-- Press any key or move the mouse to exit.

-### 3. Customization
-- To use a different video, change the `videoPath` in `MainForm.cs` or replace `video.mp4` before pushing to GitHub.

----

-**Note:**
-- This screensaver only works on Windows.
-- You must have Windows Media Player installed.
-- For advanced features (multi-monitor, settings, etc.), further code changes are needed.